How to clean an artificial Christmas tree

-Artificial Christmas trees are designed to last for many years.
-No need to repurchase or take too much time picking the perfect one.
+Artificial Christmas trees are designed to last for many years; with no need to repurchase.
 Buy once and pack it away for next Christmas.
 But the key to how long your tree lasts is how well you care for it.
-Yes, your artificial Christmas may not need watering or pruning, but it benefits from a good clean.
+Yes, your artificial Christmas may not need watering or pruning, but it does benefit from a good clean, now and again.

 - Step ladder